 Graduate Division Courses

 Graduate courses are numbered from 800 to 999.
 A senior student pursuing graduate coursework while completing an undergraduate degree is considered an undergraduate student.
 A student requiring fifteen credit hours or fewer (excluding student teaching, practicum, or internship) for the Bachelor’s Degree may be allowed to enroll in graduate classes.
 Qualified students must have a G.P.A. of 3.00 or higher, will not be permitted to register for more than six semester credit hours of graduate courses, and the maximum load of undergraduate-graduate credit hours may be no more than eighteen credit hours.
-Enrollment must be approved by the student's advisor, the instructor or department chair, and the Dean of Graduate Studies and Research.
+Enrollment must be approved by the student's advisor, the instructor or department chair, and the Dean of Graduate Studies.
 Graduate courses taken to complete requirements for the Bachelor’s Degree may not be used subsequently to satisfy requirements for a graduate degree.
 However, graduate courses not applied to the baccalaureate degree may be applied toward a graduate degree.